 Associate of Arts

-The Associates of Arts degree is a two-year program designed for students pursuing careers in criminal justice as well as for individuals already employed in the field.
+The Associate of Arts degree is a two-year program designed for students pursuing careers in criminal justice, as well as for individuals already employed in the field.
 The curriculum provides foundational courses in criminal justice and approximately half of the hours for the four-year Bachelor of Arts program.
-View the courses required for the Associate of Arts Degree in Criminal Justice.
+View the courses required for the Associate of Arts degree in criminal justice.

 The criminal justice minor provides applied expertise through coursework in this area.

-- The Nature of Crime and Social Deviance
+- The Nature of Crime & Social Deviance

 - Social Problems